Hatsune Miku: Project Diva: Gameplay

 Demonstration of the typical gameplay style and interface of games within the Hatsune Miku: Project Diva series.
 Note the circle, square, X and triangle symbols, as well as the judgment ratings that follow the player's inputs.
+The song shown is "Luka Luka ☆ Night Fever" by samfree featuring Megurine Luka from Hatsune Miku: Project Diva Future Tone, played on Hard difficulty.

 Project Diva titles are rhythm games in which players are allowed to choose from a wide variety of Vocaloid songs, original songs sung by Vocaloids, including songs sung by Hatsune Miku, Kagamine Rin and Len, Megurine Luka, Kaito, and Meiko.
 Players also can choose which character they wish to play in the game.
 Known as modules, these modules can be completely different characters or simply different costumes for the same characters.
 These modules, though not directly controlled by the player, will be the ones appearing in the music videos throughout the game including their specific costumes.
 For example, if the player chooses Kagamine Rin for their first character and Hatsune Miku for their second character, only Kagamine Rin appears in the video during solo songs, but for duets both Hatsune Miku and Kagamine Rin will appear.
 Each of the songs has their own difficulties, ranging from Easy, Normal, Hard, Extreme and Extra Extreme for some songs in newer games.
 Initially both the Easy and Normal difficulties of a song are unlocked, upon clearing the Normal difficulty, the Hard difficulty will be unlocked and so forth.
 Players progress through the game by completing songs and unlocking more new songs until they eventually unlock all songs.